RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	the	Security	Assertion	Markup	Language (SAML)	is	commonly	used	for	exchanging	authentication	and authorization	information	between	two	parties,	but	it	is	not	used	with TLS.

-### Question # 7 - 	The	traditional	approach	to	data	center	design	is	to	use	a	tiered	topologyfor	layers	of	redundancy.
+### Question # 7 - 	The	traditional	approach	to	data	center	design	is	to	use	a	tiered	topology for	layers	of	redundancy.
 Which	organization	publishes	this	widely	used standard	and	collection	of	best	practices?
 A.	Uptime	Institute
 B.	IDCA
 C.	NPFA
 D.	BISCI
 Answer: A.

-The	Uptime	Institute	publishes	the	most	widely	used	standard	for data	center	design	based	on	a	tiered-topology	approach.
-This	standard has	four	tiers,	each	progressively	adding	layers	and	requirements	for redundancy	and	fault	tolerance.
+**The	Uptime	Institute	publishes	the	most	widely	used	standard	for data	center	design	based	on	a	tiered-topology	approach**.
+This	standard **has	four	tiers**,	each	progressively	adding	layers	and	requirements	for redundancy	and	fault	tolerance.

-B	is	incorrect	because	the	International	Data	Center	Authority	(IDCA) established	the	Infinity	Paradigm,	which	is	intended	to	be	a comprehensive	data	center	design	and	operations	framework.
+B	is	incorrect	because	the	International	Data	Center	Authority	**(IDCA) established	the	Infinity	Paradigm**,	which	is	intended	to	be	a comprehensive	data	center	design	and	operations	framework.
 The Infinity	Paradigm	differs	from	other	standards	by	shifting	away	from	a tiered	architecture	and	instead	embraces	a	macro-level	approach where	the	entire	data	center	is	considered	as	a	whole.

 C	is	incorrect	because	the	National	Fire	Protection	Association (NFPA)	publishes	a	large	collection	of	standards	regarding	fire protection	for	almost	any	type	of	facility,	and	it	does	offer	ones specifically	focused	on	data	centers.
 These	standards	cover	the	overall electrical	systems	within	data	centers,	including	emergency procedures	and	requirements	for	the	immediate	cutting	of	power	in case	of	an	emergency.

 D	is	incorrect	because	Building	Industry	Consulting	Services International	(BISCI)	issues	certifications	and	develops	standards	in the	area	of	complex	cabling	for	data	systems.
 The	standards	are focused	on	cabling	design	and	setups	includes	specifications	on power,	energy,	efficiency,	and	hot/cold	aisle	setups.

-### Question # 8 - 	DHCP	is	heavily	used	within	cloud	environments	to	maintain	network configurations	in	a	centralized	manner.
-Which	of	the	following	is	NOT	a network	configuration	that	plays	a	role	with	DHCP?
+### [important] Question # 8 - 	DHCP	is	heavily	used	within	cloud	environments	to	maintain	network configurations	in	a	centralized	manner.
+Which	of	the	following	is	[NOT]	a network	configuration	that	plays	a	role	with	DHCP?
 A.	IP	address
 B.	Hostname
 C.	MAC	address
 D.	Gateway
 Answer: B.

-Hostname	resolution	is	provided	via	the	Domain	Name	System (DNS)	and	is	not	provided	as	part	of	the	network	configuration	for	a specific	server.
+**Hostname	resolution	is	provided	via	the	Domain	Name	System (DNS)	and	is	not	provided	as	part	of	the	network	configuration	for	a specific	server**.

 A	is	incorrect	because	the	IP	address	is	one	of	the	core	network configuration	items	provided	via	DHCP	to	a	server.